unqueued/kw-maps/Maps/Singleplayer Maps/README.md

-### Solo Maps - Singleplayer only
+### Singleplayer Maps

-Solo maps will ONLY appear in Skirmish --> Custom maps, not "New skirmish".
+These maps will ONLY appear in Skirmish --> Custom maps, not "New skirmish".